-Vega Wearable Light is a line of coats, jackets and accessories founded in 2009.
-The brand aims to create wearable light for safety (while cycling, running, or walking) while still looking stylish.
+Vega Wearable Light is a line of illuminated coats, jackets and accessories.
+The brand aimed to create wearable light for safety (while cycling, running, or walking) while still looking stylish.

-As the lead designer, I have kept the designs and technology as simple as possible so that wearing light is easy, it shouldn’t be any different than your everyday clothing.
+As the founder and lead designer, I kept the designs and technology as simple as possible so that wearing light could be easy and no different than your everyday clothing.

-The first coat available for sale, the Vega One (2011)
+The first coat available for sale, was the Vega One (2011)

 Selected Work 2010-2014

-Vega Wearable Light was founded by Angella Mackey and Ian McCallum in 2011 with the launch of the Vega One illuminated coat.
-The product offering then expanded to include a range of outerwear pieces for the busy city lifestyle, examples here.
-Each year the electronics and clothing designs improve and adapt to the new and growing market for wearable electronics.
+In 2009, Mackey designed her first illuminated jacket as part of her graduating work from fashion school in Toronto.
+The brand, Vega Wearable Light, was then founded in Gothenburg Sweden by Mackey and Ian McCallum in 2011 with the launch of the Vega One illuminated coat online at vegalite.com.
+The product offering quickly expanded to include a range of outerwear pieces for the busy city lifestyle, examples here.
+Each year the electronics and clothing designs improved and adapted to the new and growing market for wearable electronics.

 In 2013 Vega collaborated with the Social Body Lab at OCAD University to create the Vega Edge – a wearable light accessory.
 This item embodied the concept of Vega Wearable Light without an entire garment with integrated lights.
 This made Vega more accessible – providing customers a more affordable option with more versatility in their wardrobe.